NadeemNicoR/TeamProjects/docs/_posts/2019-06-04-ISEE-2019-Advanced-Prototype-Presentation.md

 <br>
 <p class="justify">

-As our team is working in parallel it gets very important for everyone to follow a style of code development that is standard throughout, for this reason everytime a new development in terms of coding is done in the application it is reviewed by the SCRUM MASTER of our team.
+As our team is working in parallel it gets very important for everyone to follow a style of code development that is standard throughout.
+For this reason everytime a new development in terms of coding is done in the application, it is reviewed by the SCRUM MASTER of our team.
 It enables us to keep a strict check that the coding conventions are not violated throughout our code.

 </p>
 <br>